cldellow/cldellow.github.io/about.md

 # Open Source

-_Parquet support in SQLite_.
-I wrote a [virtual table extension for SQLite](https://github.com/cldellow/sqlite-parquet-vtable) that enables reading data from Parquet files.
+_[Parquet support in SQLite](https://github.com/cldellow/sqlite-parquet-vtable)_: I wrote a virtual table extension for SQLite that enables reading data from Parquet files.
+Read more in this [blog post](https://cldellow.com/2018/06/22/sqlite-parquet-vtable.html).

+_[csv2parquet](https://github.com/cldellow/csv2parquet)_: A very thin wrapper around pyarrow to make it easy to convert CSV files to Parquet files.

-_Manu_.
-I created a library, command-line tools and web server for manipulating and serving timeseries data.
-It's called [Manu](https://github.com/cldellow/manu).
+_[Manu](https://github.com/cldellow/manu)_: A Java library, command-line tools and web server for manipulating and serving timeseries data.

-_Stanford NLP_.
-I contributed a patch to the Stanford part of speech tagger that improved its tagging throughput by 50% for English languages, and 300-400% for non-English languages.
+_Stanford NLP_: I contributed a patch to the Stanford part of speech tagger that improved its tagging throughput by 50% for English languages, and 300-400% for non-English languages.

 # Miscellaneous